Our business model

 What we do

-Our central procurement team sources the vast majority of our housebuilding materials from national suppliers, ensuring consistency, quality and cost efficiency.
+Our central procurement team sources the vast majority of our housebuilding materials from 116 national suppliers across 60 product groups, ensuring consistency, quality and cost efficiency.

 How we add value